pjotrp/bioruby-table/README.md

     bio-table --diff 0,3 table2.csv table1.csv

-creates a (hopefully unique) key using columns 0 and 3 (0 is the rownames column).
+creates a key using columns 0 and 3 (0 is the rownames column).

 Similarly

     bio-table --overlap 2 table1.csv table2.csv

-finds the overlapping rows, based on column 2 (NYI)
+finds the overlapping rows, based on the content of column 2

 ### Different parsers